zhangyanyu0722/Multi-lingual-Communicator/README.md

 - Firstly, build a WebRTC application and get the audio and video at the same time.
 - Secondly, use the speech_recognition to transfer audio to text.
 - Thidly, use the google API to translate text into other language.
+- Finally, in this way, we can achieve different languages real time communication.

 ## Updates
 - 3/18/2020 : Add google NLP API, google tranlate URL, Youdao translate API and Youdao translate URL methods to do the text-to-text translation